Hours: Monday - Friday

 Canton, OH 44701

-Canton residents may request a letter of recommendation or Mayoral proclamation to commemorate a special event or to honor an individual for a notable achievement.
+Canton residents may request a ceremonial document to commemorate a special event or to honor an individual for a notable achievement.
 Because all letter/proclamation requests go through an internal review and approval process, we ask that you submit your request no less than three weeks from the date the proclamation is needed.
 Any request submitted less than three weeks before the date needed is not guaranteed to be completed before your deadline.

 Letters of Recommendation can be requested for any number of causes.
 Typically, these include: grant applications, school applications, and other similar causes.
 As with proclamations, we reserve the right to decline any request for Letters of Recommendation for any reason.